thegeeklab/wait-for/README.md

 [![Source: GitHub](https://img.shields.io/badge/source-github-blue.svg?logo=github&logoColor=white)](https://github.com/thegeeklab/wait-for)
 [![License: MIT](https://img.shields.io/github/license/thegeeklab/wait-for)](https://github.com/thegeeklab/wait-for/blob/main/LICENSE)

-wait-for is a script designed to synchronize services like docker containers.
+wait-for is a script designed to synchronize services like containers.
 It is [sh](https://en.wikipedia.org/wiki/Bourne_shell) and [alpine](https://alpinelinux.org/) compatible and was forked from [eficode/wait-for](https://github.com/eficode/wait-for).

 When using this tool, you only need to pick the `wait-for` file as part of your project.